leaphy-robotics/leaphy-extensions/README.md

-# leaphy-extensions-extra
+# leaphy-extensions
-Leaphy Extra extension library
+Leaphy extension library, it contains all the C++ needded for every robot to work with every officially supported Leaphy hardware

 ## Publishing a new version to Arduino Library Manager